neo-project/docs/docs/en-us/reference/governance_api.md

 | registercandidate | byte[] publicKey | 0.05 |
 | unregistercandidate | byte[] publicKey | 0.05 |

+> [!Note]
+>
-Please note that registering / unregistering candidate requires signature.
-It means only candidate registering / unregistering is only self-determined.
+> Registering / unregistering candidate requires signature.
+It means candidate registering / unregistering is only self-determined.

+#### Candidate Voting

-About candidate voting: Every address has the right to vote to only one address (whether or not it's a candidate).
+Every address has the right to vote to only one address (whether or not it's a candidate).
 Candidate's received vote is defined as the sum of NEO held by its voter.
 Committee members as well as validators are certain number of candidates with the most votes.
 Please note that voting towards non-candidate is recorded but not taken into account in committee & validator election.
 However, such votes will be effective as soon as voted address becomes a candidate.
 Every standby committee member will vote to itself in genesis block.
 Voting contract method is as follows.
 Please not that voter's signature will be checked.

 | Function | Parameters | Fee in GAS |
 | ---- | ------------------------------------ | ---- |
 | vote | byte[] account, byte[] voteTo | 5 |

 As voters' votes & held NEO, as well as registered candidates keep change, candidate set and their votes are re-calculated in every block.

-#### Corresponding contract methods

 | Function | Parameters | Fee in GAS |
 | ---- | ------------------------------------ | ---- |